 If an abstract for your assignment is required it should include the following:

-- "Abstract" should be centered and at the top of the page
+- "Abstract" should be centered and in bold and on the first line of the page.

-- Begin with the most important information (4 or 5 strong points, ideas, and/or theories)
+- Begin with the most important information (four or five strong points, ideas, and/or theories).

-- Include ONLY information that appears in the paper
+- Only include information that appears in the paper.

 APA Main Body